YoRyan/open-nec/Docs/for-players/njt-multilevel.md

 ### New features

 - For the MARC version, the destination signs have been retextured to show "MARC", "No Passengers", "Union Station", "Penn Station", "Martin State Airport", and "Perryville".
+- Press Ctrl+D to disable and enable ATC, and Ctrl+F to disable and enable ACSES.
+Both systems are turned on by default.
+There is also an alerter that, if both ATC and ACSES are turned off, is also turned off.